Carrot Slaw with Cranberries, Walnuts & Citrus Vinaigrette

 carrot slaw with cranberries, walnuts, and citrus vinaigrette in serving bowl.

-I’ve always loved the classic French grated carrot salad, and this carrot slaw is a tasty twist on it.
+I’ve always loved the classic French grated carrot salad, and this carrot slaw recipe is a fresh, modern take on it.
 With dried cranberries, toasted walnuts, and scallions tossed in a citrus vinaigrette, it’s crunchy, tangy, and just the right amount of sweet.
-Perfect with a warm crusty baguette for lunch or as a healthy side to sandwiches or burgers.
+It’s a great way to add more veggies to your table, whether you’re serving it with a crusty baguette or alongside sandwiches, burgers, or heartier main dishes.

 What You’ll Need To Make Carrot Slaw With Citrus Vinaigrette